Valerieqwq/Homepage/content/talk/csu2018/index.md

 authors = ["Zhihao Zheng"]

 # Abstract and optional shortened version.
-abstract = "In this tutorial, I discussed: 1.How to conduct research efficiently and effectively.
+abstract = "I host a seminar to teach graduate students: 1.How to conduct research with your supervisor.
 2.How to write an academic paper.
 3.How to reply to reviewers’ comments." abstract_short = ""

 # Name of event and optional event URL.